pcmarts/Collab-Room-Telegram-App/docs/api/README.md

 };

-// The apiRequest function automatically handles authentication headers const response = await apiRequest("/api/endpoint", "POST", submitData);
+// The apiRequest function automatically handles authentication headers
+// and processes the response (error checking and JSON parsing) const response = await apiRequest("/api/endpoint", "POST", submitData);

+// IMPORTANT: The response is already a parsed JSON object, not a Response object
+// Do NOT check response.ok or call response.json() again
+console.log(response.some_property); // Use the returned data directly
 ```

 ## API Endpoints